 Was BetterHelp Worth It?

 Yes, I think my experience with BetterHelp was worth it.
-I got some actionable steps to take for immediate problems and ended up meeting a therapist who I think will be able to help me manage my motivation.
-While I was hesitant about the cost, I feel like BetterHelp’s price matches the value it offers – as long as you put in the work of finding a good therapist and using all the resources the app has to offer.
+I got some actionable steps to take for my immediate problems and ended up meeting a therapist who I think will be able to help me manage my motivation.
+While I was hesitant about the cost, I feel like BetterHelp’s price matches the value it offers—as long as you put in the work of finding a good therapist and using all the resources the app has to offer.

 Why I Chose BetterHelp & My Hesitations

 I’ve had a long journey with mental health.
-After handling the OCD symptoms of my childhood, and going through what I’ve come to call the “Angry Years” of my young adulthood, I felt like I’d started to get a handle on the most debilitating symptoms.
+After handling the OCD symptoms of my childhood and going through what I’ve come to call the “Angry Years” of my young adulthood, I felt like I’d started to get a handle on my most debilitating symptoms.
 My life was mostly calm and my relationships were good.
-But, I was left with a relentless lack of motivation – a constantly gnawing sensation that nothing I did really mattered in the long run.
+But, I was left with a relentless lack of motivation stemming from a constantly gnawing sensation that nothing I did really mattered in the long run.
 Existential problems, in other words.
-With that in mind, my main goal was to find a therapist that I could see over a long period of time and really take a deep dive into why I felt so apathetic all the time.
+With that in mind, my main goal was to find a therapist who I could see over a long period of time and really take a deep dive into why I felt so apathetic all the time.

-After cycling through a number of therapists that never clicked all the way, I’d finally found one that worked well for me on the Talkspace platform.
+After cycling through a number of therapists who never clicked all the way, I’d finally found one who worked well for me on the Talkspace platform.
 Unfortunately, though, my wife recently changed jobs which led to me losing my insurance benefits.
-Disappointed, I started the search for an online therapist that would: A.) Be a good fit for me and “click” well with my personality (and picky temperament), and B.) Be affordable enough to be a realistic choice in the long term.
+Disappointed, I started the search for an online therapist that would: A.) Be a good fit for me and “click” well with my personality (and picky temperament), and B.) Be affordable enough to remain a practical long-term option.

 Signing Up for BetterHelp

-Signing up for BetterHelp was a cinch.
+Getting started with BetterHelp was a cinch.
 I downloaded the mobile app to my iPhone and started the sign-up process.
 It was a beautiful day outside and I desperately wanted to be out in the garden, so I was hoping to make this as quick as possible.
-The app promised a quick and easy onboarding process and it delivered – my ultimate time spent on the questionnaire was only about 6 minutes.
+The app promised a quick and easy onboarding process and it delivered—my ultimate time spent on the questionnaire was only about six minutes.

 Notably, if I selected “Christianity” as my religion, the form would ask if I wanted a Christian-based therapist, but there were no such options for any of the other religious identities.
 I was disappointed, as I was interested in narrowing my search to a therapist who also had expertise in Eastern philosophies like Buddhism or Taoism, but that wasn’t an option.
 Non-religious was as good as I was going to get.